capnproto/capnproto-rust/README.md

 The generated code lets you produce and consume values of the types you've defined in your schema.

-In Rust, the generated code for the example above includes a `point::Reader<'a>` struct with `get_x()` and `get_y()` methods, and a `point::Builder<'a>` struct with `set_x()` and `set_y()` methods.
-The lifetime parameter `'a` in these generated struct types is a formal reminder that they contain borrowed references to the raw buffers of bytes that make up the underlying Cap'n Proto messages.
-Those underlying buffers are never actually parsed into separate data structures -- Cap'n Proto's wire format also serves as its in-memory format.
-That is, there is no encode or decode step!
+Values are encoded in [format](https://capnproto.org/encoding.html) that is suitable not only for transmission over a network and persistence to disk, but also for zero-copy in-memory traversal.
+That is, you can completely skip serialization and deserialization!
 It's in this sense that Cap'n Proto is
 ["infinity times faster"](https://capnproto.org/news/2013-04-01-announcing-capn-proto.html)
 than alternatives like Protocol Buffers.

+In Rust, the generated code for the example above includes a `point::Reader<'a>` struct with `get_x()` and `get_y()` methods, and a `point::Builder<'a>` struct with `set_x()` and `set_y()` methods.
+The lifetime parameter `'a` is a formal reminder that `Reader<'a>` and `Builder<'a>` contain borrowed references to the raw buffers of bytes that make up the underlying Cap'n Proto messages.
+Those underlying buffers are never actually copied into separate data structures.

 The generated code also includes a `point_tracker::Server` trait with an `add_point()` method,